 Other Legal Reasons

-Who can request a legal DNA test?
+Who can request a Legal Paternity DNA Test?

 While some people can be legally required to take a court admissible paternity test, the person requesting the test must either be the child or suspected parent, or be able to show a suspected relationship between those who are being tested.
 The specific rules and regulations vary by state.
 If there are questions, a Bio-Gene DNA Genetic Consultant can assist.
 We cannot however provide specific legal advice on your case.